BugBear646/COUNTDOWN/README.md

 # COUNTDOWN
-A javascript assignment which counts time available
+A basic javascript code with css animations that counts upto July 20, 2020.